aziddy/aziddy/README.md

-## Hello Embedded & Software Engineers 👋
+## Hello Electrical & Software Engineers 👋

 I'm a Electrical Engineer working in Software with a passion for both Embedded Systems and Software Development